Due to a renewed outbreak of the virus in Birmingham, Sandwell and Solihul, the government has increased social contact restrictions.

-The Coronavirus (Covid-19) is a recently-discovered virus which attacks the lungs and causes disease of the body's airways and respiratory system.
+The Coronavirus attacks the lungs, and causes disease of the body's airways and respiratory system.
 It can affect people in different ways, depending on factors such as age and underlying health conditions.

 Symptoms usually include a high temperature, a new continuous cough and a change or loss in your normal sense of taste or smell.